anyone2/IndigoPlugin-Voice-Monkey/README.md

 ( Describe how a monkey would be created to do this )

+## Text-To-Speech

+- Create an Action Group
+- Select Type: Device Actions
+- then Voice Monkey Controls -> Text to Speech
+- Select the previously configured device

+- In the text box, type what you want the device to attempt to speak.

+    - Click the checkbox, to change the language if you you want

+( Describe how a monkey would be created to do this )

 ## Ask a Prompted Yes/No Question (a Pro feature)